What can you do with a physics degree?

 For this reason students will usually have extensive examinations in the first year to confirm that they have learned the concepts being taught, for example, the mechanics of particles, as well as partnered practical work in fields such as computing or general physics.

-To support this workload, students will often have a high number of contact hours with professors to go over any issues they may be having.
+To support this workload, students will often have a high number of contact hours with professors.

 In later years more specialisms will become available for students, in courses such as astrophysics and theoretical physics.

-Undergraduate courses are typically three years for Bachelor of Science and four years for a Masters in Physics, though this can vary dependent on work placements or a student’s participation in a study abroad programme.
+Undergraduate courses are typically three years for BSc and four years for a MSc, though this can vary dependent on work placements or a student’s participation in a study abroad programme.

-What should I study at high school if I want to study physics?
+What should I study if I want to study physics?

-To state the obvious, a school level qualification in physics with a high grade is the best thing to have under your belt when applying for a university course in the subject.
+Good grades in physics will be a good thing to have under your belt when applying for a university course in the subject.

 While this is essential, knowledge of mathematics is equally as important, and prospective students should not overlook the increasingly intertwined roles the two fields play in an undergraduate degree compared to school studies.